6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 6- Hike one of the additional trails listed here, or consider rewarding the family with a trip to Dollywood!

-Overview- Pack a picnic for lunch on the trail, and grab a hearty breakfast at Elvira’s Cafe on your way to the Alum Cave trailhead and the Sugarlands Visitor Center.
+Pack a picnic for lunch on the trail, and grab a hearty breakfast at Elvira’s Cafe on your way to the Alum Cave trailhead and the Sugarlands Visitor Center.

 Day 1 Breakfast- Elvira’s Cafe

 You will leave happy and ready to hit the trail after a satisfying breakfast of homemade biscuits and gravy or the french toast with the famous Benton’s bacon, made in East Tennessee.
-Elvira’s is located 4.5 miles from the 321 stoplight in Townsend.
-4143 Wears Valley Road.
-Riverstone in Townsend would also be a great option for a hearty breakfast.

-Day 1- Alum Cave Hike
+Day 1- Alum Cave Trail

 After breakfast, enter the park through the Wears Valley Entrance and drive to the Alum Cave trailhead.
+The Alum Cave Trail is one of my favorite trails in the Smokies.

-The trail follows a stream with log crossings and passes through rhododendron gardens.
 This is the most challenging hike included in this itinerary, but is kid-friendly if you pace yourself.
 It’s worth it.
 You can always hike as long as you’d like and then turn around.

 Tip: On the way to Alum Cave, you’ll pass the super popular Laurel Falls hike.
 This is a paved 2.3 roundtrip hike to a lovely waterfall.
 It’s a good option for strollers if you can stomach the crowds and are lucky enough to score a parking spot.
-Take Note: Laurel Falls trail is closed for a major rehabilitation and is not projected to open until at least the summer of 2026.

 After your hike, stop at the Sugarlands Visitor Center on your way back home.
 Allow some time at the small museum in the Sugarlands Visitor Center.
-Your kids will enjoy looking at the animal exhibit, and the 20 minute video about the history of the park is brief enough to keep everyone’s attention.

 If you have younger children, the short nature trails at Sugarlands could be hiked in place of the more challenging Alum Cave hike.